hpe-dev-incubator/hpe-dev-portal/content/blog/chif-driver-not-found.md

 ## What is the CHIF driver ?

-The Channel Interface (CHIF) driver is an HPE proprietary driver allowing  in-band communication between a applications and the Insight Lights Out (iLO) chip within HPE ilO based servers.
+The Channel Interface (CHIF) driver is an HPE proprietary driver allowing  in-band communication between applications and the Insight Lights Out (iLO) chip within HPE ilO based servers.

 ![CHIF driver](/img/chifdriver.png "CHIF driver")

+This driver is packaged with the HPE applications that require it and should never been imported or manipulated manually.
+The following screenshot